Entropy of Bernoulli convolutions and uniform exponential growth for linear groups

 A positive answer to this conjecture was obtained earlier in \cites{breuillard-tits, breuillard-zimmer} in the special case when $S$ generates a non-virtually solvable subgroup of $\GL_d(\C)$.
 Indeed this is a simple consequence of the uniform version of the Tits alternative proved therein (see also \cites{emo,breuillard-gelander} for earlier related works).
 A key ingredient in this work was the proof \cite{breuillard-gap} of an analogue of Lehmer's conjecture in the setting of semisimple algebraic groups.

-The case when the subgroup generated by $S$ is virtually solvable is surprisingly harder, since it was observed in \cite{breuillard-solvable} that the above conjecture, already in the case of solvable subgroups of $\GL_2$, implies the Lehmer conjecture.
+The case when the subgroup generated by $S$ is virtually solvable, i.e. contains a solvable subgroup of finite index, is surprisingly harder, since it was observed in \cite{breuillard-solvable} that the above conjecture, already in the case of solvable subgroups of $\GL_2$, implies the Lehmer conjecture.

 We can now show the converse:

 \begin{theorem} The Growth conjecture is equivalent to the Lehmer conjecture. \end{theorem}